-- 4.2.2.
-C4 Individual Facilities/Settings Independent Site Visits.
-The C4 independent site visits are designed to evaluate individual facilities to determine compliance with the HCBS criteria outlined in 42 CFR 441.301(c)(4).
-These will be conducted after the self-assessments by providers are complete.
-The assessment tools that were used for the provider self-assessments will be refined and revised for use on the independent site visits.
-The independent site visits will be completed by the following entities: - SCDHHS staff will conduct the site visits for the Adult Day Health Care facilities and the Pediatric Medical Day Care. - A contracted vendor will conduct the site visits for all of the SCDDSN Day Services facilities and residential settings.
+4.2.3.
+C4 Individual Facilities/Settings Independent Site Visits - Adult Day Health Care settings and Pediatric Medical Day Care.
+The C4 independent site visits evaluated individual facilities to determine compliance with the HCBS criteria outlined in 42 CFR 441.301(c)(4).
+These were conducted after the providers completed the self-assessments.
+The assessment tools that were used for the provider self-assessments were refined and revised for use on the independent site visits.
+SCDHHS staff conducted the site visits for the Adult Day Health Care settings and the Pediatric Medical Day Care.
 The process of the site visits is described below.

 Development of the assessment tools and criteria.
-Three assessment tools were developed based on the tools used for the provider self-assessments: one for Adult Day Health Care Centers, one for all day services facilities licensed by SCDDSN, and one for residential settings.
-The Pediatric Medical Day Care site visit was conducted using the non-residential facility self-assessment tool.
-The criteria used to create these tools is outlined in 42 CFR 441.301(c)(4).
+The assessment tool for Adult Day Health Care settings was developed based on the tool used for the provider self-assessments.
+The Pediatric Medical Day Care site visit was conducted using the non-residential facility self-assessment tool, found in Appendix C. The criteria used to create these tools is outlined in 42 CFR 441.301(c)(4).
 Additionally, SCDHHS used the exploratory questions issued by CMS for the settings requirements.
-SCDHHS will work with the contracted vendor to refine and finalize the assessment tools for the SCDDSN day services facilities and the SCDDSN residential settings.
+A copy of the ADHC assessment tool can be found in Appendix J.

 Resources to conduct assessments and site visits.
-Resources to conduct the site visits for the Adult Day Health Cares and the Pediatric Medical Day Care came from SCDHHS personnel and financial resources.
-Resources to conduct the site visits for the SCDDSN day services facilities and SCDDSN residential settings will come from SCDHHS personnel and financial resources in addition to the personnel and financial resources of a contracted vendor.
+Resources to conduct the site visits for the Adult Day Health Care settings and the Pediatric Medical Day Care came from SCDHHS personnel and financial resources.